-Prerequisite: Journalism 101 and Photo 10.
+Prerequisite: Journalism 101 and Photo 10 with a grade of "C" or better.

 This convergence journalism course incorporates print and broadcast techniques to produce multimedia pieces for the web.
 This includes multimedia storytelling incorporating shooting and editing video, recording and editing sound, writing and still photographs.